bhargav-mistry/Obstacle-Detection/README.md

 ## License
 This project is licensed under the [MIT License](https://github.com/bhargav-mistry/Obstacle-Detection/blob/main/LICENSE).

-## Acknowledgements
-- Acknowledge any libraries, tutorials, or resources used.

 ## Contact
 - Reach out to project maintainers or contributors.